-If you’re planning to sell your condo, you have the option of engaging a real estate professional or selling it on your own.
-Whether you’re planning to sell your condo with or without the assistance of a real estate professional, always consult a real estate lawyer to ensure all of your legal obligations are met.
+If you’re planning to sell your condo, you can engage a real estate professional or sell it on your own.
+No matter how you sell your condo, consult a real estate lawyer to make sure you meet your legal obligations.

 If you plan to hire a real estate professional, visit Selling a House or Condo on Real Estate Council of Alberta’s website.
 It will guide you through the selling process when you’re working with a real estate professional.

-As a seller, you are legally obligated to disclose any material latent defects you are aware of that the buyer could not identify through a visual inspection of the property.
+As a seller, you must disclose any material latent defects.
+This means defects you are aware of that the buyer could not identify through a visual inspection of the property.
 These defects may be related to the common property or the condominium unit.
 You must also disclose any upcoming special levies.

 Standard purchase agreements in Alberta also require sellers to confirm the unit complies with municipal bylaws and that the appliances are in working order.